hapax/hapax.github.io/assets/bhqc.md

 Using a combination of techniques from gravity and particle physics, he discovered that black holes are not truly black, but *glow* faintly.
-This glow is called *Hawking radiation*, and it costs energy to produce, gradually depleting the black hole until it disappears altogether.
+This glow is called *Hawking radiation*, and it costs energy to produce, gradually depleting the black hole until it disappears.
 This process is called *black hole evaporation*.

 <figure>